-2017 benefits options for retirees ages 65 and older
+2018 benefits for retirees ages 65 and older

-LCRA still shares the cost of retiree medical coverage by contributing to a Retiree Reimbursement Account each month.
-In 2017, LCRA will contribute $318 monthly for each retiree and $265 monthly for each spouse.
+As healthcare costs have continued to increase, LCRA made the difficult decision to decrease the monthly contribution to the Retiree Reimbursement Account (RRA).
+LCRA will continue to share the cost of retiree medical coverage by contributing $145 monthly for each retiree and $120 monthly for each spouse.
 You will be reimbursed automatically for your monthly premiums from your RRA account up to the monthly contribution.
 You may use any remaining funds for reimbursement of prescription out-of-pocket expenses.

 Additionally, you have access to LCRA's vision, dental and legal insurance.